Machine learning: Other limitations and vulnerabilities

-Learners can also disappoint by "learning the wrong lesson".
+Learners can also be disappointed by "learning the wrong lesson".
 A toy example is that an image classifier trained only on pictures of brown horses and black cats might conclude that all brown patches are likely to be horses.
-A real-world example is that, unlike humans, current image classifiers often don't primarily make judgments from the spatial relationship between components of the picture, and they learn relationships between pixels that humans are oblivious to, but that still correlate with images of certain types of real objects.
+A real-world example is that, unlike humans, current image classifiers often do not primarily make judgments from the spatial relationship between components of the picture, and they learn relationships between pixels that humans are oblivious to, but that still correlate with images of certain types of real objects.
 Modifying these patterns on a legitimate image can result in "adversarial" images that the system misclassifies.

-Adversarial vulnerabilities can also result in nonlinear systems, or from non-pattern perturbations.
-Some systems are so brittle that changing a single adversarial pixel predictably induces misclassification.
-Machine learning models are often vulnerable to manipulation and/or evasion via adversarial machine learning.
+Adversarial vulnerabilities can also result in nonlinear systems or from non-pattern perturbations.
+For some systems, it is possible to change the output by only changing a single adversarially chosen pixel.
+Machine learning models are often vulnerable to manipulation or evasion via adversarial machine learning.

-Researchers have demonstrated how backdoors can be placed undetectably into classifying (e.g., for categories "spam" and well-visible "not spam" of posts) machine learning models which are often developed and/or trained by third parties.
+Researchers have demonstrated how backdoors can be placed undetectably into classifying (e.g., for categories "spam" and "not spam" of posts) machine learning models that are often developed or trained by third parties.
 Parties can change the classification of any input, including in cases for which a type of data/software transparency is provided, possibly including white-box access.